Cybex-developers/Cybex-Web2exe/README.md

 disabling resize. <br>
 automated generaton of cwe-client.js file to the location of html file

-## What will be new in v2022.3:
+## What will be new:
-1. Use of Node.js functions from an external file somehow like a middler.
+1. A complete disgning library

 ## Note :
-This is the last release of v2022.2
+Extremely sorry but even after hard efforts we are not able to add the feature of Node.js functions from an external file somehow like a middler.